 Voiceover is a breeze.
 All you have to do is show up and read at a microphone, right?
 Wrong.

-Yes, your talent plays a vital role but here are some tips to ensure you’re at the top of your game before, during, and after a voiceover session.
+Yes, your talent plays a vital role in voiceover success.
+But here are some other crucial tips to keep in mind and ensure you’re at the top of your game before, during, and after a voiceover session.

 Do’s + Don’ts Before a VO Session

 Being professional means being prepared.
 You represent not only the talent agency that booked you but also your own brand, so do your prep work.

 DO read the script out loud a few times beforehand to get an understanding of the story being told, check on timing, work through pronunciations and mark good breathing points.
 My first coach, Paul Armbruster, often cautioned his students not to read a script too much for fear of getting stuck in a tone and not be easily directable in session.

 DO a little research on the brand, agency, and production company behind the project so you can get a bigger picture of the brand’s story and some insight into the people and companies behind what you’re voicing.
 Not only does this help with understanding the copy, it reflects your professionalism and commitment to the project.

 DO eat, hydrate, and brush your teeth before your session.
 If you don’t eat, your stomach will growl.
 Drinking water and brushing your teeth helps cut down on mouth noise.
 By the way, green apples are a great snack before a session as they are particularly good at eliminating mouth noise.

 DON’T wear noisy clothing, clanking jewelry, or strong scents.
 (I often opt for sleeveless or short-sleeve tops.)

 DON’T turn the studio staff into your wait staff.
 Bring your own water, pencils, hot tea, and scripts to the session so you can be the no-maintenance talent arriving ready to walk in the booth and get to work.